Inform at least one person of your travel plans

 See some of the world’s most amazing landscapes and experience the isolation that some of Western Australia’s ‘outback’ parks offer but be prepared.

 Inform at least one person of your plans, including return details and provide a schedule of progress reports for longer trips.
 Discuss with them how often you will contact them if travelling for extended periods and what they should do if you are overdue.
-Provide sufficient detail so that someone has the information needed to get help if required.
+Use this Trip Intentions form and provide sufficient detail so that someone has the information needed to get help if required.

 Don't venture anywhere without the right maps.
 RAC (Royal Automobile Club of WA) road maps are sufficient if staying on recognised roads but off the beaten track, you'll discover the bush is criss-crossed with tracks that can easily confuse you.